Integration Overview

 Oko can be used alongside existing wallet connection methods, including the Keplr browser extension and mobile app.

-Use Oko’s Apache 2.0 licensed components to deploy and operate your own wallet infrastructure.
+Use Oko's open source components to deploy and operate your own wallet infrastructure.
 This path is ideal for teams that want:

 If you're planning to run it yourself, check out our self hosting guide for a detailed walkthrough.